AntidoteDB/antidote/README.md

 ==============

 Antidote encourages open-source development.
-If you want to contribute, you can find all necessary information in the [developer documentation]().
+If you want to contribute, you can find all necessary information in the [developer documentation](https://antidotedb.gitbook.io/documentation/development/setup)
 To make yourself familiar with AntidoteDB, you can start by looking at [good first issues](https://github.com/AntidoteDB/antidote/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).